 I think the material also gives the snakes a slithering effect which is slightly hair-raising.

 Imagine how people would jump if you had this decoration on your front door steps?
-It’s perfect to have outside on your porch to add some spooky Halloween curb appeal.
+It’s perfect to have outside on your porch, along with your carved pumpkins, to add some spooky Halloween curb appeal.

 Since the Beetlejuice snake was a sandworm – a species of worm-like snakes that inhabit a world known as “Saturn,” I thought it was appropriate for my snakes to be emerging from the ground in a planter bucket.It's Beetlejuice sandworm time!
 This DIY Halloween scary snake basket is sure to delight and frighten your Halloween visitors this fall. 🐸👻☠🎃😈👺🧛♀️🐸 Click To Tweet